 A security camera system is a critical tool for businesses and property owners to deter crime and other nefarious activity.
-But surveillance systems must be comprehensive in providing the right camera coverage and providing remote security monitoring in order to be effective.
+But CCTV camera systems must be set up for comprehensive coverage and be set up for remote security monitoring in order to be effective.

 Identify Your Security Needs

-- If Surveillance is needed on a schedule, or 24/7
+- Whether Surveillance is needed on a schedule, or 24/7

 - Coverage of entry and exit points